 The last phase of the passive TB ranging measurement sequence is the passive TB ranging measurement reporting phase and occurs a SIFS time after the passive TB ranging measurement sounding phase; see Figure 11-70 (Passive TB ranging measurement reporting phase) for a depiction of the passive TB ranging measurement reporting phase.

-In the passive TB ranging measurement reporting phase, an RSTA shall send a Passive TB Ranging Measurement Report frame and the Report Ranging Trigger frame to one or more ISTAs that sent an HE Ranging NDP or EHT Ranging NDP in the preceding passive TB ranging measurement sounding phase.
+In the passive TB ranging measurement reporting phase, an RSTA shall send a Passive TB Ranging Measurement Report frame and the Report Ranging Trigger frame to one or more ISTAs that sent an HE RangingI2R NDP in the preceding passive TB ranging measurement sounding phase.
 An ISTA addressed by the Report Ranging Trigger frame shall transmit an ISTA Passive TB Ranging Measurement Report frame a SIFS time after the Report Ranging Trigger frame transmission to report its I2R LMR.

 In order to facilitate broadcasting of the ISTA’s timestamps by the RSTA the ISTA Passive TB Ranging Measurement Report frame shall be transmitted as a public Action frame.